borohhov/real-time-transcribe/readme.md

 # Speech-to-Subtitles App

 ## Overview
 This simple application allows you to listen to speech and generate real-time subtitles.
+The code is built 90% by ChatGPT o1-preview as an experiment in creation of apps by an LLM.

 ## Prerequisites
 - An AWS account with appropriate permissions